 In 1965, Joseph Hart studied feeling-of-knowing (FOK).
 He asked participants general knowledge questions they could not answer.
 Next, he asked them to predict recognising the answer in multiple choices.
 Learners felt confident, yet predictions often missed the mark (Hart, 1965).

-Thomas Nelson built on Hart's work in the 1990s, developing the theoretical framework that explains why FOK occurs.
-Nelson's research revealed that FOK judgements rely heavily on partial cues and familiarity signals rather than actual retrieval strength.
-This creates a fundamental problem in educational contexts.
-When students develop stronger conditional knowledge, they learn to recognise which situations demand careful retrieval checks rather than trusting their initial FOK.
+In the 1990s, Thomas Nelson built on Hart's work.
+He developed the theoretical framework that explains why FOK occurs.
+Nelson's research showed that FOK judgements rely strongly on partial cues and familiarity signals, not actual retrieval strength.

 FOK vs Actual Knowledge

-The critical insight from this research is that FOK is often wrong.
-Students genuinely feel they know information when they do not possess retrievable knowledge.
+The critical insight from this research is that FOK is often wrong. learners genuinely feel they know information when they do not possess retrievable knowledge.
 A learner might feel confident about solving quadratic equations because the formula looks familiar, but struggle when required to apply it to word problems.
-This disconnect between feeling and reality has profound implications for how students approach revision and self-assessment.
+This disconnect between feeling and reality has profound implications for how learners approach revision and self-assessment.

 How FOK Creates Learning Illusions